Mission and Goal

-Grant aid is available to eligible students.
+Grant aid opportunities are available to eligible students.
 Furthermore, we actively inform students about other financial resources, including scholarships and fellowships for which they may be eligible.

-Our workshops are academically and culturally enriching.
-During our workshops, students learn how to become viable candidates for graduate programs as well as the work force.
+SSS workshops are academically and culturally enriching.
+During our workshops, students learn how to become viable candidates for graduate and professional programs as well as the work force.

 Individualized action plans are created for each student based on their educational and career goals.
 Students are provided with information to assist them during their academic journey.

-Students have access to free internet, printing, and scanning services.
+Students have access to a computer lab with printing, copying, and scanning services.